TedTschopp/tedt.org/_posts/Gamma World/2023-04-07-That-which-is-hideous-Vath.md

 ---
+image: ''
-image: ''title: That which is hideous «V'ath»
+title: That which is hideous «V'ath»
 creature_name_index: V'ath
 notes: ''
 genericname: ''